-The unquoted options may be converted to shares at any time within a two year period from issue date at an exercise price of \$0.10 cents per share.
-Any shares acquired by the conversion of options may not be disposed of until after the completion of the next General Meeting of Haoma Mining, expected to be the Annual General Meeting held in November 2012.
+The unquoted options could be converted to shares at any time within a two year period from issue date of December 30, 2011 at an exercise price of \$0.10 cents per share.
+These options were exercised in May 2013 and converted to an equivalent number of shares.